-"In iOn, it's easy for us to see that a contractor entered the lot at 9:55 a.m.
+"It's easy for us to see that a contractor entered the lot at 9:55 a.m.
 Supervisors then have the confirmed information they need to continue that check-in process in our own internal systems and get the contractor on the road," said A.J.
 Younes, emergency operations coordinator for the Commonwealth of Virginia.